 If you’re having any hesitations, try it out first!
 That’s actually what I did.
 It costs $5 to try out the service for a week and they offer to give you the $5 back once you sign up.
 It’s practically risk free.

-I tried it out and instantly noticed a difference in my LTE coverage as compared to my Boost Mobile service.
-While I was completely fine with Boost Mobile, the differences were obvious.
-Also, the call quality is better in my area.
-This made it a pretty clear choice to jump on it.
+I tried it out and instantly noticed a difference in my LTE coverage as compared to my Boost Mobile service previously.
+While I was completely fine with Boost Mobile, the differences were clear – literally.
+The call quality is massively better in my area.
+This made it an easy choice to jump on.